joaquin-villar/watsonx-langflow-agent/README.md

     *(You may also need to enable the appropriate LLM model in your project, such as `ibm/granite-3-3-8b-instruct` or similar.)*

 ### Get access to Langflow
-There are several way to gain access to Langflow.
+There are several ways to gain access to Langflow.
 Pick the one that suits you best 😊:
 - [Langflow desktop](https://www.langflow.org/desktop) (currently only for Mac)
 - [Managed Langflow on Astra](https://astra.datastax.com/langflow)
 - (easiest 🤩) Just follow the instructions and use Github Codespaces in this tuturial